Speak-to-Structure: Evaluating LLMs in Open-domain Natural Language-Driven Molecule Generation: Speak-to-Structure (S 2 -Bench)

 For the \textbf{MolCustom} task, where models are required to generate molecules from scratch based on structural descriptions, we use a different set of metrics to evaluate their creative design capabilities.

 \textbf{Success Rate}: This metric measures how well the generated molecules adhere to the high-level structural constraints provided in the prompt (e.g., number of atoms, bonds, or specific functional groups).
 As the task requires de novo generation, the success rate directly reflects a model's ability to translate abstract requirements into a valid, concrete molecular structure.
-Detailed testing process of MolCustom could also be found in Appendix \ref{sec:test}.

 \textbf{Novelty}: For open-domain generation, fulfilling the requirements is just the first step.
 The true value lies in a model's ability to generate novel and innovative molecules.
 The novelty score quantifies this by comparing the generated molecules against existing structures in a large database, such as Zinc-250K (Zinc for short).
 A low similarity to known molecules suggests a high degree of novelty, which is a critical indicator of a model's potential for discovering truly new molecule structures.
 The novelty $n$ for the generated molecule $m^g$ can be calculated as: